BU-ISCIII/relecov-platform/relecov_documentation/markdown_files/documentation.md

 Below you will find all the necessary information about relecov-platform.

-Documentation is structured in 2 main parts:
+Documentation is structured in 2 main Guides:

 - Installation and configuration.
 - User Guide.